How Diodes Work As a Rectifier - Half Wave Rectifier & Full Wave Rectifier

 Ripple factor formula,

-• Rectification efficiency of half wave rectifier is the ratio of output power to the input power.
-Maximum efficiency of half wave rectifier is equal to 40.6%.
+• The rectification efficiency of a half-wave rectifier is the ratio of output power to the input power.
+The maximum efficiency of a half-wave rectifier is equal to 40.6%.

-In the full wave rectifier the AC power source is connected to load resistance through a transformer and two diodes.
-How many diodes are used in full wave rectifier?
+In the full wave rectifier, the AC power source is connected to load resistance through a transformer and two diodes.
+How many diodes are used in a full-wave rectifier?
 The answer is two diodes So full wave rectifier circuit using two diodes and the center transformer is shown in the figure below.

 input and output representation of full wave rectifier.